BCDevOps/openshift-wiki/docs/ArgoCD/kustomize_upgrade_4-5.md

 ```
 See: https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patches/

-**Note:** Patch should have just one resource in them.
+**Note:** Patches should have just one resource in them.
 Split them out into multiple files.

 ### kustomize edit fix